readium/webpub-manifest/guidelines/divina-guidelines.md

+# DiViNa guidelines

+## Guidelines relative to presentation hints

+### Expression of continuity between consecutive resources

+Continuity is expressed by the concatenation of two adjacent resources in the reading direction.

+As an example, if the reading direction is `ltr` (resp. `tbb`), two adjacent images are "glued" side by side (resp. one on top of the other).

-## Guidelines for transitions
+## Guidelines relative to transitions

 ### Transitions applied on publications where continuous=true.

-A transition disables any continuity between the current resource and the next, i.e. it locally applies a form of `continuous`=`false`.
-Therefore, a transition represents the only way of creating “breaks” in a webtoon (i.e. when continuous=true).
-However, do note that:

-* This can only be done with a `transitionForward` (if continuous=true, any `transitionBackward` will be discarded, except if it happens to coincide with a `transitionForward`, i.e. if both transitions are properties of the same Link Object).
-* The elements making up a “page” in such a paginated webtoon will necessarily be stitched together in the direction of the `readingProgression` (for example, you can’t have 2 images stitched together vertically if `readingProgression` = `ltr`).
+*This guideline is still under discussion by the WG*

+Transitions should still be honored if `continuous=true`.
+This can be interpreted as a local discontinuity in the image flow.

 ### Transitions applied on publications where overflow=scrolled

-Scrolling should be disabled by the User Agent while a transition unfolds.
+Continuous gestures should be disabled by the User Agent while a transition unfolds.

-If a discontinuous gesture is made during a transition, then its effect depends on the relative directions of the two movements:
+If a discontinuous gesture (like a "tap") is made during a transition, then its effect depends on the relative directions of the two movements:

 * If they have the same direction (forward and forward, or backward and backward), the transition should be forced to its end - but no additional page change should be performed.
 * If they have contradictory directions, then the transition should be cancelled and the publication brought back to the transition’s start or end, with an additional page change in the direction of the gesture.